Quick Sort Algorithm

 Divide and conquer idea of quick sort

-The above idea of quicksort is a divide-and-conquer approach to problem-solving.
-We divide the sorting problem into two smaller subproblems using the partition algorithm and solve each subproblem recursively to obtain the final sorted array.
+The above idea of quicksort is the divide-and-conquer approach to problem-solving.
+Here we divide the sorting problem into two smaller subproblems using the partition algorithm and solve each subproblem recursively to get the final sorted array.
 We repeat the same process for smaller subarrays until we reach the base case.

 • Subproblem 1: Sort array X[] from l to pivotIndex - 1.